SHAMANISM OR ANIMISM?

 For around 200,000 years, humans lived as hunter-gatherer tribes, and as far as we know there has not been a single hunter-gatherer tribe in the history of the human race that did not practise shamanism (in the broad sense of the word).
 Then, 6,000 years ago, we not only turned away from shamanism, we waged a war upon it!
 The reasons for that requires a separate discussion.
 What is crucial to understand here though is, as we witness the recent resurgence and growth of interest in shamanism, shamanism is re-emerging into a very different world from the one it thrived in before.

 As we turned away from shamanism, in order to fit into our new, domesticated, tamed, complex modern society, we had to disown and repress huge parts of our psyche and true nature, in order to fit in.
-In doing this, we created a whole new realm – the under-worldNot the same as the lower-world, but part of the middle-world.
-The realm of repressed and disowned psychic energies and parts of self, both personal and collective (the personal unconscious and collective unconscious)..
-This created an enormous sea of repressed material, what Jungians and other psychotherapists might understand as the personal and collective unconsciousRepressed of unconscious material that goes beyond the personal.
-The unconscious and unintegrated material of society as a whole..
+In doing this, we created a whole new realm – the under-world.
+This created an enormous sea of repressed material, what Jungians and other psychotherapists might understand as the personal and collective unconscious.
 This is not an issue traditional shamanism had to deal with.
 It is though where psychotherapy can help.

 SHAMANISM AND PSYCHOTHERAPY NEED TO LEARN FROM EACH OTHER

-In losing shamanism and animismThe experience that everything is alive and has a soul.
-More, we lost our way.
+In losing shamanism and animism, we lost our way.
 We need it back.
 Indeed, our very survival, and those of our fellow species, may well depend on it.

 WHAT DO SHAMANISM AND PSYCHOTHERAPY HAVE IN COMMON?